jundalisay/superb/content/en/social/supersociology/precrisis-years.md

 If a global stagflation does start from 2019, then it implies that economic activity follows a predictable pattern or cycles which are ultimately under the field of metaphysics -- its laboratory is reality itself.

 Buying and selling is based on desire and the roots of desire lies in the study of metaphysics of the soul and not in study of psychology or the brain.
 If the brain were the true source of desire, then pharmaceutical companies can simply invent brain-drugs that enhance the desire for intelligence, peace, hardwork, anti-criminality, etc and solve all human problems instantly.

-But these do not exist.
+But such brain-drugs these do not exist.

 In the ancient past, Jewish prophets used metaphysics to make predictions about future events using their intuition, which allowed them to tap into their metaphysical society-organism.
 They would have an intuitional dream about a future event that might or might not happen.

-The problem of this method is that the dream of the future event exists solely in the metaphysical dimension and might not cross over onto physical reality, leading to some predictions that do not come true.
+The problem with the ancient method is that the dream of the future event exists solely in the metaphysical dimension.
+It might not cross over onto the physical dimension (reality), leading to some predictions that do not come true.

 Our [prediction system](/social/cycles/predictions) provides a more scientific and realistic way of making predictions by plotting both the **metaphysical behavior** of each society-organism and the **actual physical events** that really happen.

 It would be like getting a gut-feeling or intuition (non-scientific, arbitrary) that there is an invisible entity in an area, and then spraying powder on it in order to see that entity indirectly with the specks acting as measurable (scientific) proof.
 With the society-organism, each speck of powder represents an event, while big blobs of powder representing big events like conflict or crises.

 {{< img src="https://sorasystem.sirv.com/photos/outline.png" cap="Events reveal the society-organism just as dust shows the outline of objects" alt="Dust tracing an Outline" >}}